Jared284/security-portfolio/labs/04-iam-least-privilege-hardening/01-architecture/README.md

 +--------------------------------+
 ```

+---

 ## Before Remediation

 Before remediation, the test IAM user had the AWS managed `AmazonS3FullAccess` policy attached.

-This allowed the user to perform broad S3 actions beyond the intended role.
+This gave the user broader S3 access than the intended role required.

 The user was able to: